 Do you work for the council and have had an accident at work?

 Just like all employers, councils and local authorities owe a duty of care to their employees.
 This includes providing them with a safe working environment.
 If they fail to meet this legal obligation and it results in you suffering an accident or illness at work, you are entitled to claim compensation.
-Our injury lawyers can help by providing you with a no win no fee service.
+An injury lawyer can help by providing you with a no win no fee service.
 Find out more about making a work accident claim against the council.